-Originally at: http://julieflygare.com/the-power-of-community-supporting-one-young-man-with-narcolepsy-lifts-us-all/
+Originally at: http://julieflygare.com/am-i-a-typical-person-with-narcolepsy/

 “Am I a TYPICAL person with narcolepsy?”

 No, I’m not.
 Here’s why: